SokratG/Surround-View/README.md

 ## The 3D surround view on Jetson Tegra TX2 platform - this is my research project for master thesis.
-### The essence of the project is the construction of high-quality stitching image from four cameras and projection onto the bowl mesh model with acceptable performance.
+### The essence of the project is a high-quality stitching of images from four cameras and projecting the image onto a mesh model with acceptable performance.
 The project work on ~20 fps with constraints from the connection adaptor 30 fps due the synchronize frames mode.

 ### My research papers:
 - In progress ...